jeroenseegers/csi-lite/README.md

 ------------

-The easiest way to get started is to install CSI Lite through the CSI Desktop application made by jhmiller and Ger Teunis (available here).
+The easiest way to get started is to install CSI Lite through the CSI Desktop application made by jhmiller and Ger Teunis.
 From there, select the csi-lite application from the applications tab and install.

 After installation is complete you can access the CSI Lite interface from your browser, and natively from your NMT.